loighic/loighic.github.io/_pages/syllabi/intro_online.md

 ## Coursework and Grading

 Letter grades will be assigned using this scale: A is 90 – 100 percent, B is 80 – 89 percent, C is 70 – 79 percent, D is 60 – 69, F is below 60.
 The grades will be set based on this coursework and these percentages:

+&emsp; quizzes: 15 percent
+&emsp; homework assignments: 40 percent
+&emsp; two papers: 20 percent
+&emsp; two tests: 25 percent

+This is a full 3-credit course being offered during an 8-week term.
+Consequently, the amount of reading and assignments per week are what would normally be assigned every two weeks (in a full semester course).
+Most weeks, there will be 4 to 6 hours of reading, one or two quizzes, a written homework assignment for each reading, and a non-writing-focused assignment.

+Every due date is firm.
+Quizzes and homework assignments cannot be completed after their due dates.
+Papers and the tests can be done late but they will be penalized.